ThatSamDyson/ThatSamDyson/README.md

 - 👯 I’m looking to collaborate on **Any and all fun indie projects**

-- 👨‍💻 All of my finished work is available at [https://wordpress.com/view/silverdarlin.wordpress.com](https://wordpress.com/view/silverdarlin.wordpress.com)
+- 👨‍💻 All of my finished work is available at WEBSITE CURRENTLY UNDER MAINTENANCE

 - 📫 How to reach me **samdyson56@gmail.com**

-- ⚡ Fun fact **As a former go-Karter, I'm probably the fastest programmer in England**

 <h3 align="left">Connect with me:</h3>
 <p align="left">